ahmedelmaadawy/HealthCare-MVC/README.md

 - AutoMapper: Streamlines object-to-object mapping between different layers.
 - EF Core: Used for data mapping between the application and MSSQL Server database.
 - Asynchronous Programming: Enhances performance and scalability by making use of async/await in data access layers.
+- Notification Service: Provides real-time notifications for appointment updates and other important events, improving user engagement and communication.

 ## Getting Started